Pirates vs Cardinals Prediction - MLB Picks 9/3/23

 Cardinals Preview & Projected Starter

-St. Louis moved to 58-77 after losing to Pittsburgh.
-The Cardinals suffered another heartbreaking defeat last night, and they’ll look to regroup in game two.
+St. Louis moved to 58-78 after losing to Pittsburgh.
+The Cardinals suffered another heartbreaking defeat last night, and they’ll attempt to avoid being swept again here.
 The St. Louis offense is scoring 3.97 runs per game, while batting .258, with a .328 on-base percentage.
 The pitching staff carries a 4.64 ERA, with a 1.49 WHIP.

 Cardinals Player Trends & Props

 Nolan Arenado snapped a four-game hitless streak in the series finale, and he’s St. Louis’ leader in home runs (26) and RBI (87).